-We had anticipated these increases due to the high number of concerns we received in 2013-14 and the time it takes for those concerns to progress through the process.
-25 per cent more concerns were received in 2013-14 than the previous year.
-This coincided with the first full year for which we had regulatory responsibility for social workers in England.
+We had forecast these increases due to the high number of concerns we received in 2013-14 (25 per cent more than the previous year).
 We therefore planned our resources to allow for additional ICP and hearing days to ensure a higher number of cases could be considered in 2014-15.
 Given the further increases in concerns received in 2014-15, we have again planned our resources in 2015-16 to allow for additional ICP and hearing days if required.